Orazio Svelto

-Orazio Svelto is an Italian physicist, academic, and author.
-He is an Emeritus Professor of Physics at Politecnico di Milano.
+Orazio Svelto (21 February 1936 – 10 January 2026) was an Italian physicist, academic and author.
+He was an Emeritus Professor of Physics at Politecnico di Milano.

-Svelto has explored a range of topics in Laser Physics and Photonics over the years, notably areas like ultrashort-pulse generation, laser resonator physics, and solid-state lasers.
+Svelto explored a range of topics in Laser Physics and Photonics over the years, notably areas like ultrashort-pulse generation, laser resonator physics, and solid-state lasers.
 His notable contributions to the field also include the invention of the hollow fiber (now often referred to as the Hollow Capillary Fiber, HCF) compressor of optical pulses.
 His scholarly publications include scientific papers published in journals, such as Phys Rev. Letters, Applied Physics Letters, and Optics Letters.
 Additionally, he has authored and co-authored books, including Problems in Laser Physics and Principles of Lasers, which has progressed to its fifth edition and has been translated into multiple languages.

 Svelto served as a Vice-President of the Italian Association for Electronics and as a member of the Scientific Advisory Board of the Max Planck Institute for the Science of Light.
 Moreover, he has received awards, including the Quantum Electronics Prize, the Italgas Prize, the Gold Medal of the President of the Italian Republic for deserving citizens in Science, Culture, and Art, the Charles Hard Townes Medal, and the Julius Springer Prize for Applied Physics.

-Education and career
+Background

 Svelto earned a degree in Nuclear Engineering from Politecnico di Milano in 1960.
 From 1961 to 1963, he was a Research Associate at the Microwave Laboratory at Stanford University, supported by a fellowship from the Italian National Research Council (CNR).
 Between 1963 and 1976, he held various positions at CNR, including Researcher, Head of Research, and Research Director.
 In 1966, he received the "Libera Docenza" degree in Quantum Electronics, which was reaffirmed in 1972.
 From 1976 to 2010, he was a Full Professor of Quantum Electronics and Physics of Matter at Politecnico di Milano and has held the title of Emeritus Professor since 2010.
 Moreover, in 1976, he also established the Center for Quantum Electronics and Electronics Instrumentation, which he directed until 2000 when it merged with the Institute for Photonics and Nanotechnologies at CNR.

+Svelto died in Milan on 10 January 2026, at the age of 89.